USNavalResearchLaboratory/task-scheduling/README.md

 ## Documentation
+Package API documentation is available [here](https://usnavalresearchlaboratory.github.io/task-scheduling/).

-API documentation can be generated using the `sphinx` package and the `sphinx-rtd-theme`, both installable using `pip`.
+Alternatively, the docs can be generated using the `sphinx` package and the `sphinx-rtd-theme`, both installable using `pip`.
 To build the HTML documentation, run `make html` from the `docs/` folder; the top level document will be `docs/build/html/index.html`

 ## Development
 `task-scheduling` is being developed for the Cognitive Resource Management project @ U.S. Naval Research Laboratory.
 It is maintained by [Paul Rademacher](https://github.com/rademacher-p) and NRL Radar Division.
 For contribution and/or collaboration, please [contact us](mailto:paul.rademacher@nrl.navy.mil,kevin.wagner@nrl.navy.mil).